H4CK3RG0D/spotifyWeb/README.md

 ## `/crp` Artist List

-To change the artist list, simply add an artist's ID inside the array `artistIds`, which can be obtained by copying the artist's link through spotify url.
+To change the artist list, simply add an artist's ID inside the `artistIds` array, which can be obtained by copying the artist's link through spotify url.

 ```js
 const artistIds = [